 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 The following is a summary of Indiana's animal health laws governing the transportation of equine into Indiana.
-The transportation laws may be found at 345 IAC 1-3.
-For additional information, contact the Indiana State Board of Animal Health Companion Animal and Equine Division at (317) 544-2393 or click here to submit an e-mail inquiry.
+The identification, movement and testing laws can be viewed in more detail in 345 IAC 1-2, 345 IAC 1-3, and 345 IAC 6.
+For additional information, contact the Indiana State Board of Animal Health Companion Animal and Equine Division at (317) 544-2393 or toll free at (877) 747-3038 or click here to submit an e-mail inquiry.

 Certificate of Veterinary Inspection:

-Required.
-Must be completed by a licensed and accredited veterinarian within the 30 days immediately prior to the animal entering Indiana.
+The CVI must be issued by a licensed and accredited veterinarian within the thirty (30) days immediately prior to the animal entering Indiana.

-Equine must be tested for Equine Infectious Anemia (E.I.A) (sometimes called a "Coggins test") within the 12 months immediately prior to an animal entering Indiana.
-Animals that test positive for E.I.A. may not enter Indiana.
-The ELISA and AGID tests for E.I.A. are accepted.
+Equine must be tested for EIA (sometimes called a "Coggins test") within the 12 months immediately prior to an animal entering Indiana.
+Animals that test positive for EIA may not enter Indiana.
+The ELISA and AGID tests for EIA are accepted.

 Exhibition: If the animal is to be entered in a livestock exhibition in Indiana, see also the Indiana exhibition requirements.